-Traffic accident kills one on Interstate 5 in Olympia Saturday
+Traffic crash kills one on Interstate 5 in Olympia

 Sixteen-year-old Natalya Martinez of Hermiston, Oregon, died Saturday in a wreck on Interstate 5 in Olympia, according to the Thurston County Coroner’s Office.